-Recruiting women, people of color, and members of NTIA's Covered Populations is an important first step in creating a diverse workforce.
-In addition to encouraging recruitment, WVDED will ensure that BEAD subgrantees provide an inclusive work environment and offer equal opportunities for skill development.
+Recruiting women, people of color, and members of NTIA's Covered Populations is an important first step in creating a diverse workforce.53 In addition to encouraging recruitment, WVDED will ensure that BEAD subgrantees provide an inclusive work environment and offer equal opportunities for skill development.

 The successful implementation of each of these workforce-specific strategies requires targeted and ongoing outreach and engagement with citizens, community organizations, and industry groups.
-Through annual broadband summits, convenings, and formal advisory groups, WVDED will gain valuable insights
+WVDED will work with the organizations listed in Requirement 13, Textbook 2.9.1 to recruit diverse workers.
+Through annual broadband summits, convenings, and formal advisory groups, WVDED will gain valuable insights and support the development of a skilled, inclusive workforce that will advance the goal of expanded broadband access across West Virginia.